 We may find ourselves moving away from home and the only things that are familiar.
-We may trudge through the wilderness of our lives in hopes of finding something new and reassuring.
+We may trudge through the wilderness of our lives in hopes of finding something new or reassuring.
 We may find ourselves far away and in need of making the long journey home, forever changed with the layers of life that cling to our skin.

 In these moments, there is a deep sense of longing for something mysteriously on the fringes of our lives.
 Those who move, whether it be backward or forward, home or away, should find relief in their willingness to explore the surroundings of their being.
 For this willingness is one giant part of what makes you, You.